rocky-linux/documentation/docs/guides/security/firewalld.md

 ### Listing Zones

 Before we go any further, we need to take a look at the process of listing zones.
-Rather than a tabular output provided by `iptables -L` listing, you get a single column of output with headers.
+Rather than a tabular output provided by `iptables -L`, you get a single column of output with headers.
 Listing a zone is done with the command `firewall-cmd --zone=[zone_name] --list-all`.
 Here's what this looks like when we list out the newly created "admin" zone:

 `firewall-cmd --zone=admin --list-all`